appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 ### Snippets

 You’ll see a Snippets button available on the right top side of the editor.
-Click on it to open the Appsmith Snippet Library.
+Click it to open the Appsmith Snippet Library.

 ![Snippets Button](</img/JavaScript_Editor__Snippets.png>)